callahan2500/ngcarey-website/src/content/post/pizza-review-analysis/index.md

 Today's selection process appears to be less random.
 Based on the videos I watched, here’s how I believe Portnoy’s selection now works:

 It generally begins with Portnoy taking a trip, perhaps to Florida.
 Dave is less familiar with these areas and, as his popularity has grown, he's become focused on trying the "best" (this is a conjecture, I don't know this for sure).
-So Portnoy has his assistant use the OneBite App's Community Score to find and select the area's highest rated pizzerias.
-Therefore, it means the score increase observed in Plot 1 isn’t necessarily from Portnoy being more lenient or 'being off his game'.
+So Portnoy has his assistant use the OneBite App to find and select the area's pizzerias with the highest Community Score.
+Therefore, it suggests the score increase observed in Plot 1 isn’t from Portnoy being more generous or 'being off his game'.
 Instead, it means his assistant is picking higher quality pizzerias to review.

-This assumption is supported by Plot 3, which shows the distribution of pizzeria Community Scores for 2016-2019 and 2020-2023.
-The recent years have a higher concentration, or density, of restaurants with a higher Community Score whereas 2016-2019 is more spread out.
+This assumption is supported by Plot 3, which plots the distribution of pizzeria Community Scores for 2016-2019 and 2020-2023.
+The post-2020 period has a higher concentration, or density, of restaurants with a higher Community Score whereas 2016-2019 has less and is more spread out.

 !["Restaurant Quality Distribution"](./kde_plot_restaurant_quality.png)

-### So, are Portnoy's Scores Consistent?
+### So, are Portnoy's Scores consistent?

 The change in the selection process meant I needed to control for pizzeria quality.
 By finding a benchmark independent of quality, I could measure the relative change between it and Portnoy's Pizza Score to see if his scoring has shifted over time.

-Thankfully, there was the Community Score: a composite of individual OneBite user reviews.
+Thankfully, there was the Community Score: a composite of individual OneBite user scores.
 My hypothesis was simple: if Portnoy’s scoring has been consistent, I would expect to see no change in the _difference_ the Community Score and his.
-Conversely, if his scoring _has_ become more generous, then I'd expect to see an increasing difference emerge over time.
+Conversely, if his scoring _has_ become more generous, then I'd expect to see an increasing difference emerge.

 To illustrate this, imagine two pizzerias with an equal Community Score.
 One pizzeria was reviewed by Dave in 2016 while the other in 2023.
 If Portnoy's scoring is consistent, then the value of both score differences should be nearly same.
 However, if his scoring has become more generous overtime, then we'd see a positive score difference for the 2023 pizzeria.

 !["Score Difference Meaning"](./score_difference_trends_and_meaning.png)